Quantum Lov\'asz Local Lemma: Shearer's Bound is Tight

 \\

-Recently, Sattath et al.~\cite{pnas} generalized Shearer's theorem to QLLL with respect to the interaction bipartite graph, and showed that Shearer's bound is still a sufficient condition here.
-Here, the interaction bipartite graph is the quantum analog of the classical event-variable graph, where the left vertices represent Hamiltonians, the right vertices represent qudits, and an edge between a left and right vertex means the corresponding Hamiltonian acts on the corresponding qudit.
+Then, Sattath et al.~\cite{pnas} leveraged Shearer's technique to the QLLL and showed that Shearer's bound is still a sufficient condition for QLLL.
+Here, the interaction bipartite graph, which is the quantum analog of the classical event-variable graph, is used to characterize the dependency between Hamiltonians and qudits.
+In an interaction bipartite graph, the left vertices represent Hamiltonians, the right vertices represent qudits, and an edge between a left vertex and a right vertex means the corresponding Hamiltonian acts on the corresponding qudit.
 Remarkably, the probability threshold of Shearer's bound turns out to be the first negative fugacity of the hardcore lattice gas partition function, which has been extensively studied in classical statistical mechanics.
-Utilizing the tools in classical statistical mechanics, they concretely apply QLLL to evaluate the critical threshold for various regular lattices.
-In contrast to VLLL \cite{he2017variable} which generally goes beyond Shearer's bound, Sattath et al. \cite{pnas} conjectured that Shearer's bound is tight for QLLL, which, if true, would have important physical significance and several striking consequences ~\cite{pnas}.
+Utilizing tools in classical statistical mechanics, they concretely apply QLLL to evaluate the critical threshold for various regular lattices.
+In contrast to the classical VLLL \cite{he2017variable} which generally goes beyond Shearer's bound, Sattath et al. \cite{pnas} conjectured that Shearer's bound is tight for QLLL, which, if true, would have important physical significance and several striking consequences ~\cite{pnas}.

 In the past few years, as a special case of the quantum satisfiability problem, the commuting local Hamiltonian problem (CLH), where $[\Pi_i,\Pi_j]=0$ for all $i$ and $j$, has attracted considerable attention~\cite{bravyi2005commutative,aharonov2011complexity,schuch2011complexity,gottesman2009quantum,aharonov2018complexity}.
 Commuting Hamiltonians are somewhat ``halfway" between classical and quantum, and are capable of exhibiting intriguing multi-particle entanglement phenomena, such as the well-known toric code~\cite{kitaev2003fault}.
 CLH interests people not only because the commutation restriction is natural and often made in physics, but also because it may help us to understand the centrality of non-commutation in quantum mechanics.
 CLH can be viewed as a generalization of the classical SAT, thus CLH is at least NP-hard, and as a sufficient condition, the commuting version LLL (or CLLL) is desirable and would have various applications.